WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Results and Analysis

 \subsection{Analyzing \wsm}

 In Table~\ref{tab:res_eqngen}, we observe that our model \wsm yields far higher accuracy than random baselines with the accuracy values close to 100\% on AllArith and \wdata.
 Thus we are able to more accurately generate equations for a given problem and answer which can then be used to train supervised models.
+Please note that, in Table~\ref{tab:res_eqngen}, we report equation generation accuracies on the training set by training the weakly supervised and baseline models using ground truth answers on the training set.

-As has been discussed earlier in Section \ref{sec:beam_search}, our model \wsmwb\ suffers from the problem of converging to local optima because of the sparsity of reward signal.
-Training our weakly supervised models with beam exploration alleviates the issue to a large extent as we explore the solution space much more extensively and thus sparsity in reward signal is reduced.
-We see vast improvement in training accuracy by virtue of the addition of beam exploration to our model.
-The model \wsm\ yields training accuracy significantly higher than its non-beam-explore counterpart. \wsm\ gives the best training accuracy overall.
+As has been discussed earlier in Section \ref{sec:beam_search}, our model \wsmwb\ suffers from the problem of converging to local optima because of the sparsity of the reward signal.
+Training our weakly supervised models with beam exploration alleviates the issue to a large extent as we explore the solution space much more extensively and thus partly circumventing the sparsity issue.
+We observe vast improvement in the training accuracy by introduction of beam exploration.
+The model \wsm{} yields training accuracy significantly higher than its non-beam-explore counterpart. \wsm{} yields the best training accuracy overall.
+Since the equation generation accuracies of the baselines reported in Table~\ref{tab:res_eqngen} are far worse,the MWP solving accuracies turn out to be significantly worse - around 8-10\%, and hence we do not report them.